FAQ

 Outdoor cats, often called feral cats or community cats, are domestic cats who live outdoors and without a clear owner.

-Flea treatments for cats include topical solutions, flea collars, or oral medications.
+Flea treatments for cats include topical solutions, or oral medications.
 Always use products specifically designed for cats.